-Monday, March 27, marks the first-ever Muslim Women’s Day — a day for Muslim women to share their stories and for others to celebrate them during Women’s History Month.
+Tuesday, March 27, marks Muslim Women’s Day — a day for Muslim women to share their stories and for others to celebrate them during Women’s History Month.

-All day long, outlets such as Refinery29, Teen Vogue, NYLON, Twitter and several more have highlighted Muslim women from diverse backgrounds in different lines of work.
+All day long, outlets such as MTV, Teen Vogue, Refinery29, Twitter and several more are highlighting Muslim women from diverse backgrounds in different lines of work.

 Social media users have also used their platforms to celebrate with the hashtag #MuslimWomensDay.

 » RELATED: More than 500 Ismaili Muslims donate 80,000 Thanksgiving meals to Atlantans in need

 The backlash is similar to past criticism after companies such as Nike, Macy’s and others announced products aimed to promote diversity targeted at Muslim women.

 » RELATED: Mattel announces Ibtihaj Muhammad doll, the first Barbie to wear a hijab

 When Nike unveiled its Pro Hijab last year, some criticized the company for supporting the “oppression of women,” prompting tweets of dissent with the hashtag #BoycottNike.